You love capturing the beauty of everyday moments.

 Let’s say that you are shooting under the bright mid-day sun.

 There are shadows under the nose, the chin area, and the eye.
-You know this is is not what you want.
-The solution is to bring in a flash or strobe to fill in those shadows.
+You know this is not what you want.
+The solution is to bring in a flash or strobe to fill those shadows.

 Manually setting your strobe/flash power output can be tedious and is only recommended for advanced users because it requires advanced knowledge of exposure.